 a) Offer mates rates: Making use of another freelancer’s skills at a reduced rate and offering the same back means we’re all giving back to each other.

-b) Speak highly of them: Ryan from Bright Spark Creative is a much better photographer than I am.
+b) Speak highly of them: Ryan from Ryan Linnegar Photography is a much better photographer than I am.
 Kate Toon appears to have a spidey sense for SEO that can’t be beat.
 Jessica Harkins from Six Onions Design has an amazing eye for colour and pop culture based design.
 I have no problem admitting these things because its true and they do brilliant work.

 c) Bring them in on jobs: I can’t build websites from scratch or create an App to save my life but I know freelancers who can.
 So I bring in the likes of Jinny Coyle from Enterprise Design or Sheree Chambers from Brugel Creative makes my offering stronger.

 d) Get social: Online and off, being social with freelancers really helps.
 We understand each other’s pain points and can learn from each other.
 Hang out on the Loop.
 OR Come to the Freelance Jungle– we have events online and off where you can meet others.

 e) Share information: Let them know cool stuff you find.
 Give them a book if you think it would help.
 Create a moment just to have a chat.
 Be a share bear and watch the love flow.